Skip to Calculator

 How Compaction Connects to Your Project

 When you calculate asphalt tonnage for a project, you're calculating the material needed to fill a compacted volume.
-The quality of compaction then determines whether that volume — and the performance you paid for — is actually delivered.
+The quality of compaction then determines whether that volume and the performance you paid for are actually delivered.

 A properly compacted 3-inch driveway is genuinely 3 inches of dense, load-bearing pavement.
 A poorly compacted one might measure 3 inches but perform more like 2.